V-Varga/LearningR/README.md

 Name: Vi Varga

-PhD Student, Chalmers University
+Position: PhD Student, Chalmers University

-Research Field: Comparative genomics of antibacterial resistance gene evolution
+Research Field: Comparative genomics of antibiotic resistance gene evolution

+Date: 17.01.2023

 TODO: Add more to the title of your project here